 The term Affected refers to the person whose personal data are handled by the Data Controller.

-II.
-PERSONALITY AND CONTACT INFORMATION OF THE DATA CONTROLLER
+CONTACT INFORMATION OF THE DATA CONTROLLER, DATA PROTECTION OFFICER

 Regarding the data handled for the operation of the Site, the Data Controller is the ROI FOUNDRY Zártkörűen Működő Részvénytársaság.
 Contact details of the Data Controller: